simonqueric/RetinaVesselSegmentation/README.md

-# RetinaVesselSegmentation
+# Retina Vessel Segmentation based on Frangi vesselness filter

-Notebook on retina vessel segmentation
+This repo contains a notebook on retina vessel segmentation.